 That is true regardless of whether that person could have been prosecuted for recidivist possession.
 For purposes of determining whether a person is subject to mandatory removal, the statute focuses on what a person in fact "has been convicted" of, not what a person could have been prosecuted for.
-See Alsol, 548 F.3d at 215 (INA requires "an actual conviction for an offense that proscribes conduct that is punishable as a federal felony, not a conviction that could have been obtained if it had been prosecuted"); Rashid, 531 F.3d at 445 (statutory question is "whether the crime that an individual was actually convicted of would be a felony under federal law," not "what federal crimes an individual could hypothetically have been charged with") (emphasis added); see also Pacheco-Diaz, 513 F.3d at 781 (Rovner, J., dissenting from denial of rehearing) (objecting to majority's focus on what an individual "could have been charged with").
+See Alsol, 548 F.3d at 215 (INA requires "an actual conviction for an offense that proscribes conduct that is punishable as a federal felony, not a conviction that could have been obtained if it had been prosecuted"); Rashid, 531 F.3d at 445 (statutory question is "whether the crime that an individual was actually convicted of would be a felony under federal law," not "what federal crimes an individual could hypothetically have been charged with"); Pacheco-Diaz, 513 F.3d at 781 (Rovner, J., dissenting from denial of rehearing) (objecting to majority's focus on what an individual "could have been charged with in state court").

 An examination of what would have happened to petitioner in an analogous federal law prosecution underscores the significance of the INA's requirement of an actual felony conviction.
 Under the federal drug laws, a person convicted of possession may be sentenced as a felon for recidivist possession only if the prosecutor files an information charging recidivism, and the court makes a finding that the person is a recidivist.
 21 U.S.C. §§ 844(a), 851.
 Accordingly, if a federal prosecutor charged petitioner only with simple possession and petitioner pleaded guilty only to that charge, petitioner would have been convicted of simple possession, a misdemeanor, not recidivist possession, a felony.
 In that event, petitioner could not be considered to have been convicted of the felony of recidivist possession simply because the federal prosecutor could have charged him as a recidivist.
 See United States v.
-LaBonte, 520 U.S. 751, 759-60 (1997) ("[F]or defendants who have received the notice under $\S$ 851(a)(1), . . . the 'maximum term authorized' is the enhanced term.
+LaBonte, 520 U.S. 751, 759-60 (1997) ("[F]or defendants who have received the notice under § 851(a)(1), . . . the 'maximum term authorized' is the enhanced term.
 For defendants who did not receive the notice, the unenhanced maximum applies." (quoting 28 U.S.C. § 994(h))).

 The same analysis applies to petitioner's state law conviction.
 The text of the INA draws no distinction between federal and state law convictions.
 Indeed, it expressly requires their parallel treatment.
 See 8 U.S.C. § 1101(a)(43) (applying the definition of aggravated felony to an offense "whether in violation of Federal or State law").
 Petitioner, having been charged with and convicted of simple possession, remains eligible to seek cancellation of removal.
-He is not subject to mandatory deportation on the theory that he instead could have been prosecuted for recidivist possession in the federal system.
+He is not subject to mandatory deportation simply because he instead could have been prosecuted under state law for recidivist possession.

-In its filings in Carachuri-Rosendo, 24 I. & N. Dec.
-382, the Department of Homeland Security (DHS) changed its position on the question presented in this case, evidently based on its implications for federal law convictions.
+The DHS changed its position on the question presented in this case, evidently based on its implications for federal law convictions.
 Initially, the DHS took the position that a state conviction for simple possession constitutes an aggravated felony whenever an alien "has a criminal history that could have exposed him to felony treatment had he been prosecuted federally."
-Id. at 390.
-But the DHS changed its position after argument before the BIA, "conced[ing] that a conviction arising in a State that has drug-specific recidivism laws cannot be deemed a State-law counterpart to 'recidivist possession' unless the State actually used those laws to prosecute the [defendant]."
-Id. at 390-91.
+App., infra, at 26a.
+But the

+DHS changed its position after argument before the BIA, conceding that mandatory deportation requires an actual conviction for recidivist possession.
 The DHS did so apparently based on concerns that its initial position logically would result in "a Federal misdemeanor conviction under 21 U.S.C. § 844(a) being treated as a hypothetical Federal felony on the ground that the defendant had prior convictions that could have been used as the basis for a recidivist enhancement."
-Id. at 391.
-The same concerns should apply here.
+App., infra, 27a.